 I probably shouldn’t look the other way when it happens.
 Kirk’s case was an important reminder that every penny counts when it’s someone else’s money.

 Kirk didn’t accept the $615 refund.
 Instead, she pushed for the full amount.
-A few days later, Globester sent her a check for $650.
+A few days later, Globester, the online travel agency, sent her a check for $650.